 - Chiller units are typically sturdy and have a long lifespan

 - Process chillers are energy efficient

-- The initial setup costs for an industrial process chiller is usually high
+- The initial setup costs for an industrial process chiller are usually high